Loading Racing Stats...

 More Fantasy News

-Preece finished eighth in the Daytona 500 at Daytona International Speedway Sunday afternoon.
+Preece finished fifth in the Coke Zero Sugar 400 at Daytona International Speedway Saturday night.